Jane's Addiction discography

 The discography of Jane's Addiction, an American alternative rock band, consists of four studio albums, two live albums, four compilation albums, seventeen singles and ten music videos.
 Jane's Addiction was formed in Los Angeles, California in 1985.
 The band is composed of Perry Farrell (vocals), Dave Navarro (guitar), Eric Avery (bass) and Stephen Perkins (drums).
 After breaking up in 1991, Jane's Addiction briefly toured in 1997, reunited in 2001 and then parted ways in 2004.
 Jane's Addiction reunited again in 2008, with founding member Eric Avery returning on bass.
-In 2010, Avery Left once again, only to return once more in 2022.
+In 2010, Avery Left once again, only to return once more in 2022 however due to an onstage altercation between Farrell and Navarro in September 2024, the band split up for good according to Navarro with Navarro, Avery and Perkins filing a lawsuit against Farrell.
 The band's varied musical style has influences rooted in punk rock and heavy metal.

 Jane's Addiction was one of the first bands to emerge from the early 1990s alternative rock movement to gain mainstream media attention and commercial success in the United States.
 Their initial farewell tour launched the first Lollapalooza festival, an annual touring alternative rock showcase.
 As a result, Jane's Addiction became icons of what Farrell dubbed the "Alternative Nation".